Mary Florence has been a content marketer, a freelance blogger, and an online and offline writer for over five years.

 So we already know that Facebook users generally don't wake up in the morning with the intention to shop.
-Selling on Facebook is actually hawking.
-People going about their business, mostly interacting, while you hope to catch their attention to your business.
+Selling on Facebook is actually hawking: People are there mostly to interact socially while you hope to catch their attention to your business.
 And you might end up selling.
 A lot.
 For life.

 Some people are successful sellers.
 Some quit.
 But if indeed you intend to keep it up, here are some pointers.